 - People who enjoy shopping for fun

 There’s some overlap with Poshmark’s users in this crowd.
 You can sell clothing on Mercari, too.
 But in general, Mercari goods won’t be designer, and they tend to appeal to a broader audience than Poshmark does.
-In fact, people sometimes refer to Mercari as an “online flea market.”
-You can find everything from baby clothes to sports apparel there.
+In fact, Mercari reviews from people refer to Mercari as an “online flea market.”
+You can find everything from baby clothes to sports apparel in the online marketplace.

 Aside from a short list of things that aren’t allowed, including weapons and counterfeit goods, there’s nothing that Mercari won’t let you list or buy.
 Unlike Poshmark, where it’s very important that the merchandise looks its best, Mercari items may be bought and sold in less-than-mint condition.
 This is a marketplace where you could buy or sell an iPhone with a cracked screen as easily as you could buy or sell a genuine Persian rug.

 If you’re the one selling, though, just make sure that you’re honest about the item’s condition!
-Both Mercari and Poshmark almost always come down on the buyer’s side in a dispute.
+Both Mercari the selling app and Poshmark almost always come down on the buyer’s side in a dispute.

 What’s it like to shop on an app?